-TWO SISTERS in mid-May visited the Dale Chihuly glass exhibit that graced the Desert Botanical Gardens from Nov.
+Arizona Artscapes – A Brief Biography of Dale Chihuly is a tale of two sisters.
+In mid-May of 2009 they visited the Dale Chihuly glass exhibit that graced the Desert Botanical Gardens from Nov.
 22, 2008 through May 31, 2009.
-Each has sent a favorite photo from the many they took of the enthralling exhibit -- vibrantly colored handblown glass intermingled with Arizona desert flora.
-Thank you, Chelle and Christi Brookes for your contributions to "Arizona Artscapes."
-For more information on the artist, visit http://www.dbg.org/index.phpchihuly
+Each has sent a favorite photo from the many they took of the enthralling exhibit — vibrantly colored hand-blown glass intermingled with Arizona desert flora.
+Thank you, Chelle and Christi Brookes for your contributions to “Arizona Artscapes.”

-Chihuly's work is included in more than 200 museum collections worldwide including the Metropolitan Museum of Art, and the Smithsonian American Art Museum.
-Among the many museums in which his work has been exhibited are the Louvre's Mus e des Arts D coratifs and the Victoria & Albert Museum, London.
+Chihuly’s work is included in more than 200 museum collections worldwide including the Metropolitan Museum of Art, and the Smithsonian American Art Museum.
+Among the many museums in which his work has been exhibited are the Louvre’s Musée des Arts Décoratifs and the Victoria & Albert Museum, London.
 Some of the great botanical gardens have recently exhibited his work, such as the Royal Botanic Gardens at Kew, and the New York Botanical garden.
 His corporate installations include the famous ceiling sculpture at the Bellagio in Las Vegas.

 Through the 1970s Chihuly divided his time between RISD and Pilchuck and developed his team model of blowing glass that he had learned from Venini.
 During those years Chihuly also developed a core philosophy.
 “I am less concerned with being narrative or figurative.
 I am involved in the glass and the light that passes through it – the phenomenon of light being transmitted through colored glass.”

-Over the years Chihuly created a wide vocabulary of blown forms.
-Earlier series from the late 1970s through the 1990s, such as Baskets, Seaforms, Ikebana, Venetians, and Chandeliers have been augmented with the new Fiori-or flower- forms.
-"Over time I developed the most organic, natural way of working with glass, using the least amount of tools that I could.
-The glass looks as if it comes from nature."
+Over the years Chihuly (Arizona Artscapes – A Brief Biography of Dale Chihuly) created a wide vocabulary of blown forms.
+Earlier series from the late 1970s through the 1990s, such as Baskets, Seaforms, Ikebana, Venetians, and Chandeliers have been augmented with the new Fiori -or flower- forms.
+“Over time I developed the most organic, natural way of working with glass, using the least amount of tools that I could.
+The glass looks as if it comes from nature.”
 Some of these new flower forms are reminiscent of his early installations made at Pilchuck in the 1970s, so Chihuly has come full circle with his vocabulary of forms.
 In his garden installations, the artist juxtaposes his forms with those of nature establishing a direct and immediate dialog between nature, art, and light.

 Chihuly Over Venice – 1995-96